TDEE & BMR Calculator

 • BMR (basal metabolic rate — energy for basic functions)

-• NEAT (non-exercise activity, like walking, fidgeting)
+• NEAT (non-exercise activity, like walking, standing)

 • Exercise